 What is consciousness and how does it arise in the brain?
 The Department of Psychology's new summer institute in Cognitive Neuroscience will offer students an opportunity to answer these questions.
 We will explore the minimal consciousness of sleep and anesthesia, the divided consciousness of hypnotism and schizophrenia, the limits of consciousness in infants and animals, the role of brain rhythms in states of awareness, zombie actions such as automatisms and blindsight, drugs and mystical experiences as windows into the mind, the brain bases of free will, the foundations of the self in the body and the emergence of ethical life from the theory of mind.
 Our curriculum will include classroom-based courses, a research practicum, field trips to imaging and brain stimulation labs and guest lectures by cutting edge workers in the field.

 The curriculum will satisfy departmental requirements in cognitive neuroscience in a synergistic supportive manner.
 In addition, classroom and research experiences can be tailored to meet the needs of students interested in graduate study in cognitive neuroscience, medicine or clinical psychology.
 Students with a particular interest in cognitive neuroscience research will learn to program their own experiments.

 The curriculum will satisfy 2/3 of the requirements for special honors in psychology and 3/4 of the requirements for a concentration in cognitive neuroscience.
+Ten credits will count toward the BA in Cognitive Neuroscience.
 All courses will count toward the psychology major and CCAS requirements.

 PSYC 3122: Cognitive Neuroscience (3 credits)

-PSYC 3199: Current Topics: Cognitive Neuroscience of Consciousness (3 credits)
+PSYC 3120: Current Topics: Neuroscience of Consciousness (3 credits)